Porting Applications using Recipes

 All crates

-Most unmaintained Rust programs carry very old crate versions lacking Redox support, this method will update all crates of the dependency chain to the latest possible version based on the Cargo.toml configuration.
+Most unmaintained Rust programs carry very old crate versions with lacking/broken Redox support, this method will update all crates of the dependency chain to the latest possible version based on the Cargo.toml configuration.

-Be aware that some crates break the ABI frequently and make the program stop to work, that's why you must try the "One crate" method first.
+Be aware that some crates break the API stability frequently and make the programs stop to work, that's why you must try the "One crate" method first.

 • This method can fix locked crate versions on the dependency tree, if these locked crate versions don't change you need to bump the version of the crates locking the crate version, you will edit them in the Cargo.toml and run cargo update again (API breaks are expected).